 Sign Type Definition Example Graphic Monument Sign A two-sided sign attached to a permanent foundation or fastened to a base and not attached or dependent upon any structure, pole, post or similar support.
-Monument Sign 1 Residential Monument Sign A monument sign permitted in residential areas which contains only one distinct signage area within the sign face for the purpose of identifying the entrance of a residential common development from a street.
-Monument Sign Wayfinding Signs Signs that direct traffic or pedestrians towards a point of interest that are visible from a public right-of-way.
+Monument Sign Residential Monument Sign A monument sign, containing only one sign face, erected at the entrance to a residential common development from public right-of-way not included within that development.
+A monument sign permitted in residential areas which contains only one distinct signage area within the sign face for the purpose of identifying the entrance of a residential common development from a street.
+Monument Sign Wayfinding Signs Signs within a common development that facilitate the movement of traffic throughout the development.
+Signs that direct traffic or pedestrians towards a point of interest that are visible from a public right-of-way.
 WAYFINDING SIGN Freestanding Hanging Signs A sign which is not attached to a building and which hangs from a support structure attached to a supporting structure attached to the ground.
-Free Standing Hanging Sign c.
+Ree Standing Hanging Sign c.
 Window & Door Signs